Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.00).

 © 2023 Data Skrive.
 All rights reserved.